How to determine whether your loved one should retire from driving

 After all, if your loved one wouldn’t want to put children at risk, it’s time to avoid putting others at risk, as well.

-Leigh Plowman, D.O. in optometry from Victoria, Australia, says caregivers must remember that eyesight critical to driving safely, and it's not just about meeting the minimum vision limit.
+Dr. Leigh Plowman, an optometry specialist from Victoria, Australia, says caregivers must remember that eyesight critical to driving safely, and it's not just about meeting the minimum vision limit.

 “If you have any questions about a loved one driving, make sure you have their eyes examined,” says Plowman.
 “During an eye examination, optometrists monitor not just the eyes, but gain an insight on how seniors see and interact with the world.”

 One of the ways they can do this is by performing a peripheral vision or visual field test.

 “This test requires concentration to see lights on a screen and can identify ‘gaps’ in our peripheral vision,” Plowman says.
 “The visual field test also gives insight into reaction times and concentration, [which are] two critical components to driving.”

 Getting a second opinion

 For those who need an outside opinion on the matter, Scharre recommends that loved ones look into local centers that offer testing for elderly drivers, such as the Ohio State University Wexner Medical Center’s Occupational Therapy Driver Rehabilitation Program.
 These programs provide driving evaluation and skill development services for older drivers, including those with early-onset dementia, Alzheimer’s disease or Parkinson’s disease.